Swag666baby/nexa-bot/README.md

 # nexa-bot
-my humble robot made for WhatsApp using version 4.4.0 of the baileys library
+my simply  robot made for WhatsApp using version 4.4.0 of the baileys library

 # installation
 ```